Techguinz/Python-Basic-Discord-Bot/README.md

-Heres some stuff you need to install for the discord bot to work
+Before running the code, change the token at the bottom of the python code to your discord tokek off of the discord website, then install the following bellow for the code to run.

 pip install feedparser
 pip intall asynico